MiniXC/typst-projects/thesis/chapters/04_asr.typ

 Pretraining leverages large amounts of unlabeled audio data to learn robust acoustic representations, addressing data scarcity in supervised #abbr.a[ASR].
 Popular models include wav2vec 2.0 @baevski_wav2vec_2020 and HuBERT @hsu_hubert_2021, which use contrastive or masked prediction tasks to capture phonetic and contextual information.
 During fine-tuning, a lightweight head (e.g., linear layer with CTC loss) is added to adapt the pretrained encoder for transcription.
 This approach yields state-of-the-art results on benchmarks like LibriSpeech, often outperforming models trained from scratch by 10-20% relative WER reduction, especially in low-resource scenarios (@prabhavalkar_survey_2023).
 This improves generalization to noisy or accented speech, and efficiency in transfer learning across languages or domains.

 #comic.comic((80mm, 40mm), "pretraining on masked audio followed by fine-tuning with CTC head", orange) <fig_pretrain_finetune>

+// data augmentation could be relevant, figure out where to put that